Dakota Darsow: World Wrestling Entertainment (2008–2009)

 In late 2008, he signed a developmental contract with World Wrestling Entertainment and was sent to compete in Florida Championship Wrestling.
 He debuted under his real name in a surprising win over Ian Richardson.
 He would go on to change his name to Maverick Dakota and wrestled under that name for over a month.
 He competed in six-man tag team matches, with Brett DiBiase and Tank Mulligan as his tag team partners, losing to Lawrence Knight, Kaleb O'Neal and Tyson Tarver, but defeating Tristan Delta, Derrick Bateman, and Abraham Washington.
 In March, he would change his name to Barry Allen.
 After teaming with Jon Cutler and Dawson Alexander Esq. to defeat Abraham Saddam Washington and his Secret Service faction, he defeated DH Smith in a singles match on March 26.

 On June 5, it was revealed that Darsow had been released from his WWE developmental contract.

 Florida Underground Wrestling

 NVUS and 2nd Coming (2010–2012)

 On October 12, 2010 Darsow debuted for Florida Underground Wrestling and defeated Kennedy Kendrick in his first match.
-Darsow and Kennedy Kendrick teamed up in November calling themselves "NVUS".
+Darsow and Kendrick teamed up in November calling themselves "NVUS".
 In their first match they defeated Jimmy Whiplash and Vindetta.
 NVUS would be proclaimed as the first FUW Tag Team Champions and would defend their titles against multiple tag teams.
 They lost their first two title matches against Whiplash and Vindetta and against The Highwaymen (Butch Long and Marc Mandrake) but would retain their titles because they lost via DQ or count out.
 However, in their following matches they would beat their opponents legitimately until they lost them to The Heartbreak Express (Phil Davis & Sean Davis).
 They would regain the titles back by defeating Kahagas and Sideshow and lost them to the Hunks In Trunks (Nick Fame and Ryan Sorensen).